An Inheritance Is a Legacy, Not a Joint Asset

 The hard truth is this: The moment you commingle, you may lose the ability to protect that legacy forever.

-Why Is Commingling So Dangerous in BC?
+Why Is This So Dangerous in British Columbia?

 An inheritance is intended for you, not for "the family."
 It is legally separate.